Updated: Jan 27, 2020

-If you are a family of say 4 you are likely to have received a minimum of 20 new items into your home.
-The key question to preventing the build-up of clutter and the chaos it brings, is to ask:
+If you are a family of say 4, you are likely to have received a minimum of 20 new items into your home.
+The key question to preventing the build-up of clutter and the chaos it brings, is:

 In this way, clutter can have a negative effect on our physical and mental health & wellbeing.